Friday, December 30, 2016

 It appears as if they have difficulty to combat their fear of the recovery…?

 Sounds like a complete paradox, doesn’t it?
 But believe it or not, it is the truth of the matter.
 Some of them are going to various specialists and getting completely confused on their diagnosis.
 It is understandable, but what I don’t understand is why would singers (for example) look for help from speech therapists…?

 My take on this is that these people have no understanding (or knowledge for that matter) that it is not only about the “quality” of their voice, but it is mainly about the mechanical application of their voice (speaking or singing).

-Furthermore, speech therapists primarily never had been trained in restoration of vocal mechanics, or furthermore, in the development of a vocal technique.
-People are exponentially losing their sense while being constricted by the economical turnaround.
-They are looking for speech therapists because the latter are accepting medical insurance, while concurrently not realizing that “insurance” will no help them rectify their voice problem the way it should be done.
-These people don’t have any proper knowledge because they refuse to verbally express themselves; and sometimes (especially if it is about the voice) the real message gets lost in translation… so to speak.
+Furthermore, speech therapists primarily never had been trained in the restoration of vocal mechanics, or furthermore, in the development of a vocal technique.
+People are exponentially losing their sense while being constricted by the economic turnaround.
+They are looking for speech therapists because the latter is accepting medical insurance, while concurrently not realizing that “insurance” will no help them rectify their voice problem the way it should be done.
+These people don’t have any proper knowledge because they refuse to verbally express themselves, and sometimes (especially if it is about the voice) the real message gets lost in translation… so to speak.